 by Leandra Witchwood

-She found a nice fallen tree to sit on, and began to eat her apple.
+She found a nice fallen tree in the sun where could and eat her apple as she warmed her cold fingers and body.
 Suddenly, she heard a voice from beside her.
 “Hello, my lady.”
 A little startled she looked up to see a man near her.
-He was dressed in traveling clothes and seemed to be a little tired and wary from travel.
+He was dressed in traveling clothes and seemed to be a little tired and weary from travel.
 Other than that he was younger and appeared to be in good condition.
-“Do you have any food to spare an ill prepared traveler?” he continued.
-The woman felt the hunger in her stomach, but also new that the man has a long walk ahead of him before he would reach the nearest town.
+“Do you have any food to spare an ill-prepared traveler?” he continued.
+The woman felt the hunger in her stomach, but also knew that the man has a long walk ahead of him before he would reach the nearest town.

-With that he seemingly vanished toward the road.
+With that, he seemed vanished toward the road.
 She heard stories of Magickal folk in forests nearby but she had never encountered them.
-She said to herself, “Old Wive’s Tales!”
-She went back to her basket and picked up a pine cone in admiration.
+She said to herself, “Old Wive’s Tales!” as she picked up a pine cone in admiration.
 “Gifts from the forest, indeed!
-Although, I did get some nice ones today,” she said as she tucked a piece of cloth around the pine cones to cover and protect them.
-Then she lifted her load of pine cones onto her back and turned toward home.
+Although, I did get some nice ones today,” she said as she tucked a piece of cloth around the pine cones in her basket to keep them from tumbling out.
+She then lifted her load of pine cones onto her back and turned toward home.

 Her walk was long, and as she reached her door she could barely carry the basket.
 “Oh!
 My!
 I think I am getting weaker by the moment.
 This basket is far heavier than before.”
 She called to her husband for help.
-He came out wondering what the fuss was about, seeing his wife struggle, he quickly came to help carry the basket.
+He came out of the shed where he was feeding the mule, wondering what the fuss was about, seeing his wife struggle, he quickly came to help carry the basket.
 As he lifted the load from her, he could not believe she had carried such a heavy basket home.
-“Goodness Dear, you certainly picked the heavy ones today”, he said with struggle in his voice.
+The basket’s binding cracked and strained from the weight.
+“Goodness Dear, you certainly picked the heavy ones today”, he said with a sense of struggle in his voice.

 From then on, the woman and her husband would venture out into the forest on the eve of the Winter Solstice with offerings of food and drink for their Magickal friend.
-They would leave their offering at the base of the tree where she met him.
+Although she never again saw him, they would leave an offering at the base of the tree where she met him.
 They kept their grateful and generous hearts and their lives were filled with love, bounty, and joy until the end of their days.